Are you 55+ and could do with some extra cash for home improvements, family expenses, or simply to boost your pension?

 If yes, equity release might be the answer you’ve been looking for.
 The highly sought-after financial plan allows homeowners aged 55 and above to unlock the cash tied up in their home while retaining ownership of the house.

-If you have no clue about what it offers, though, here are some critical facts about equity release:
+If you have no clue about how does equity release work and what it offers, though, here are some critical facts to consider:

 #1.
 You Can’t Pass On the Debt